 For the the last couple of years images illustrating an idea called “equity” have been circulating throughout the internet.
 These graphical illustrations, and the idea therein, have their roots in the modern, liberal university system.
 This ideology is now sweeping the nation with fierce rapidity.
-I have found women to be particularly charmed and even captivated by this and men, not so much.
+I have found women to be particularly charmed and even captivated by this whereas men—not so much.
 The idea does not cater one bit to the idea of a man and woman working together as is obvious from the graphic below.

 When you consider that the chair in the graphic above is symbolic of political, social, educational, and financial power it is clear that there is nothing fair about this.
 Under a political and social ideology that gives women a different measure than the men in all spheres of life rather than teaching men and women to work together, the men lose.
 And when men lose, the women lose too.

 Hear, O women, the word of the LORD, and let your ear receive the word of his mouth; teach to your daughters a lament, and each to her neighbor a dirge.
 For death has come up into our windows; it has entered our palaces, cutting off the children from the streets and the young men from the squares.
 Speak: “Thus declares the LORD, ‘The dead bodies of men shall fall like dung upon the open field, like sheaves after the reaper, and none shall gather them.’”
 (Jeremiah 9:20-22)

 That’s why this ideology is so divisive and rotten to the core.
 This ideology is also extended to all sorts of identity groups that are categorized as “marginalized” in the realm of wealth, political power, social influence, or educational opportunity.